 Why does this ratio matter?

-Health insurance claim settlement ratio is important because the insurance market is inundated with insurers and it is nearly impossible to choose a reliable one without such indicators.
+The health insurance claim settlement ratio is important because the insurance market is inundated with insurers and it is nearly impossible to choose a reliable one without such indicators.
 With so many service providers out there, how does a customer know which one to choose and how?
 Health insurance providers use aggressive marketing techniques that can confuse the buyers as they may end up buying from the wrong insurer.
 That is why you need to check their CSR value, among other things, to make the right decision.

-Benefits of checking claim settlement ratio
+Benefits of checking the claim settlement ratio

 When you want to buy the best health insurance, you need to check a wide number of factors before making an investment.
 But it is also an important product that guarantees you protection and assurance during medical emergencies.
 After you have paid your health insurance premiums regularly, the last thing you want is your insurance provider not holding up their end of the bargain when the time comes.
 You can avoid these issues by checking their health insurance claim settlement ratio.